icons8/lunacy-docs/docs/components_new.md

 ### Understanding overrides

-To understand how all of them work, we'll use a more complex UI.
+To understand how all of them work, we'll use more complex examples.
 Also, instead of making some overrides (like text and image edits) manually, we'll use some of Lunacy's handy time-saving features like <a href="https://lunacy.docs.icons8.com/text/#text-generation-and-text-snippets" target="_blank">text generation</a> and the <a href="https://lunacy.docs.icons8.com/tools/#avatar-tool" target="_blank">Avatar tool</a>.

-To better understand how component overrides work, let’s dive right into practice to see the power and versatility of components firsthand.

-Below, we have a profile card UI:
+Once of the examples we'll use is this profile card UI:

 <embed type="image/svg+xml" alt="component_card_ui_elements" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/6BMwQzFTN0iOtpjr70XqOw.svg" width="844"/>